About Steve Masters

 A Winning Track Record

-Since launching JustLaws last October, Steve has scored major victories for his clients.
+Since launching JustLaws, Steve has scored major victories for his clients.

-Steve will draw on his extensive experience as both an inside player and an outside advocate to design and guide your organization’s legislative advocacy, community development or contract bid strategy.
+Steve will draw on his extensive experience as both an inside player and an outside advocate to design and guide your organization’s legal and legislative strategy.